 1 gallon = 4 quarts = 8 pints = 16 cups = 128 fluid ounces

 Each step doubles or halves.
 Logical.
-In practice, clean.
+Think about it: clean.
 But only if you memorize the rungs.

 Most home cooks know: